PayGate/Developer_Resources/README.md

 # Developer_Resources
-## DPO PayGate Developer Resources
+## PayGate Developer Resources
-These are the DPO PayGate developer resources.
-Please feel free to contact the DPO PayGate support team at support@paygate.co.za should you require any assistance.
+These are the PayGate developer resources.
+Please feel free to contact the PayGate support team at support@paygate.co.za should you require any assistance.

 ## PaySubs
 **PDF Documentation:**